PeterThramkrongart/cds-language-portfolio/assignments/assignment-4/README.md

 ## Methods

-By default, the script runs on an edgelist created by taken from the real headlines from the "real or fake news" dataset from kaggle (https://www.kaggle.com/rchitic17/real-or-fake).
+By default, the script runs on an edgelist created by taken from the real headlines from the [real or fake news](https://www.kaggle.com/rchitic17/real-or-fake) dataset from kaggle .
 To create the network graph, the script network_analysis.py_ expects the data to be in a csv format with three columns: _nodeA_, _nodeB_, _weight_.
 To achieve so, we extracted only the entities tagged as _person_ the named entity recognition from the natural language processing library Spacy's pipeline.
 Using python's build in modules, we then counted the co-occurrences of each possible pair of persons.

 Because our code for creating the edge list uses Spacy's nlp.pipe() method for the processing, the progress bar is a bit weird.
 That is the cost of mini-batches and parallelization.
 If you monitor the machine with ```htop ```, you can see that the machine is indeed working and not stuck.